Change of Address Checklist for 2024: Who to Notify When You Move

 • Other government benefits (like retirement, disability, Medicare, etc.)

-It’s essential for all of your financial institutions to know about your move, too.
+All of your financial institutions need to know about your move, too.
 Otherwise, you might have bills and other important documents floating around at the post office—or arriving at your old address.

-Don’t forget these financial institutions as you move along your change of address checklist:
+Don’t forget these financial institutions as you move along your address change checklist:

 • Bank and credit union